milkcatmiu/GIT-MA1805-Creative-Portfolio/Movement/README.md

 The background is a picture I took of the sky outside of my house, which I then filtered to be darker and more deeper in colour.

+The background music is a song I made using FL Studio which loops throughout the program.

 The visual raindrops were inspired by this p5js sketch by user zygugi: https://editor.p5js.org/zygugi/sketches/H1-5-1p5W